Robert Macfarlane Is a River Alive?

 or call the box office on 0333 666 3366

-In a special Festival event, we welcome the celebrated writer, academic and performer who asks a perspective-shifting question: is a river alive?
+In a special Festival event, we welcome the celebrated nature writer, academic and performer as he asks a perspective-shifting question: is a river alive?

 In conversation with Fiona Lindsay.